Night time binge can fade by eating breakfast

 When you do eat you eat more than you intended.
 Now you are frightened.
 But you're still okay as long as you don't eat anything else for the rest of the day.

 Now food "calls" to you.
 By evening you are in an irresistible compulsive eating fest.
+Your night time binge takes over.
 You binge like you did the night before.
 Perhaps you purge.
 You feel shame that you failed again.
 Tomorrow will be a fresh start where you will not act out your eating disorder.

 When you have an eating disorder, you use food to protect and control your emotional state.
-You can dim or number feelings and levels of awareness you can't bear by eating.
+You can dim or numb feelings and levels of awareness you can't bear by eating.

-When you feel no hunger in the morning you may feel wonderful.
+When you feel no hunger in the morning you may feel free and powerful.
 But you are threatening your inner psyche.
 Your joy lets your psyche know that your feelings are free to emerge with no inhibiting factor.
 Joy may be your first feeling and acceptable to you.
 But other feelings lay dormant and can erupt with no eating disorder activity to keep them at bay.

 As hours pass, more of your feelings emerge.
 The threat of no food, which you established in the morning, becomes unbearable.
 You eat more than you intended as your protective pattern wells up to dull your emotions.